ThomasLeahy/randomForest/README.md

 As expected, a random forest is a collection of decision trees.
 Random forests are a type of ensemble method.
 Each tree within a random forest is built on a random sample from the original data.
 Secondly, at each tree node, a subset of features are randomly selected to generate the best split based on the random sample of the original data.

 For this demonstration, the randomForest R package is used.
 An the Kaggle House Prices data set (https://www.kaggle.com/c/house-prices-advanced-regression-techniques).

+We do not perform any feature engineering, we use the whole dataset.
+Obviously, feature engineering could/would improve the fit to the data.